mwill20/Trust-Bench-SecureEval-Ops/Project2v2/USER_GUIDE.md

 3. **Study Conversation Logs:** Read detailed agent-to-agent messages in the final reports
 4. **Analyze Documentation Gaps:** See how missing tests or security docs get caught through collaboration
 5. **Explore Consensus Journey:** Watch how agents negotiate complex trade-offs in the new visualization
+6. **Export and Share:** Download analysis bundles to share findings + conversations with teammates
+7. **Build Analysis Library:** Export multiple repository analyses to build a permanent research collection
+8. **Session Continuity:** Export chat, restart browser, import chat to continue where you left off
-6. **Custom Repository Analysis:** Point it at your own projects and discover collaborative insights
+9. **Custom Repository Analysis:** Point it at your own projects and discover collaborative insights
-7. **Multi-Agent Synthesis:** Watch how comprehensive queries generate executive summaries
+10. **Multi-Agent Synthesis:** Watch how comprehensive queries generate executive summaries
-8. **Collaboration Metrics:** Check the final summary for collaboration statistics
+11. **Collaboration Metrics:** Check the final summary for collaboration statistics

 ## 📈 Expected Results